orassayag/stackoverbot/README.md

 # StackOverBot

 ## Getting Started

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. Terminal: npm i
+2. In the terminal: npm i.
-3. In the terminal: npm start
+3. In the terminal: npm start.

 Happy testing! :)

 ### Prerequisites

-You'll need to install VSCode, Node, and clone the application, run npm i.
+You'll need to install VSCode, Node, and clone the application, and in the terminal run: npm i.

 ## Built With

-* [Node.JS](https://nodejs.org/en/) - The web framework used - Server side.
+* [Node.js](https://nodejs.org/en/) - The web framework used - Server side.

 ## Contributing